Emma is expecting something, as she pulls up in front of the house. Dance’s phone call alerted her.

 “Honey bees, all in the garden.
 A swarm!”

 But–she wasn’t expecting anything like this.
 The roaring of uncountable wings penetrates the closed windows and engine noises of her old Volvo.
-In the sunset light, the air in front of the house is blurred with tiny golden bodies in vivid motion; whorls and streamers and galaxies— tornadoes and skyrockets of bees.
+In the sunset light, the air in front of the house is blurred with tiny dark bodies in vivid motion; whorls and streamers and galaxies— tornadoes and skyrockets of bees.
 The neighbors all stand on porches, safely across the street, turning wondering faces towards her home.

 Dance comes out of the house, and she watches him glide through the golden cosmos towards her.

 “This is many swarms,” he says loudly over the booming.
 “I have counted at least eight beeballs, and they won’t settle– so many swarms, I think, not enough trees for them.
 I have never heard of this.”
 Living gold besprinkles his black hair.

 “You are crying?
 I did too.”
 He reaches up and wipes her wet face.